Southclaws/sampctl/README.md

 It's about time Pawn had the same tool.

-sampctl provides a simple and intuitive way to _declare_ what includes your project depends on while taking care of all the hard work such as downloading those includes to the correct directory, ensuring they are at the correct version and making sure the compiler has all the information it needs.
+sampctl provides a simple and intuitive way to _declare_ what includes your project needs.
+After that you simply let sampctl take care of the downloading and building.

-If you're a Pawn library maintainer, you know it's awkward to set up unit tests for libraries.
-Even if you just want to quickly test some code, you know that you can't just write code and test it instantly.
+If you release scripts, you know it's awkward to test even simple code.
 You need to set up a server, compile the include into a gamemode, configure the server and run it.

 Forget all that.
-Just make a `pawn.json` in your project directory:
+Just make a `pawn.json` in your project directory with `sampctl package init` and use `sampctl package install` the includes you need:

 ```json
 {